Scott Quigley

-A pacey two-footed striker, he had a three-year scholarship with The New Saints before he turned professional at the club in 2012.
+A pacey two-footed striker, he had a three-year scholarship with The New Saints before becoming professional at the club in 2012.
 Following loan spells with Caersws, Carmarthen Town and Cefn Druids, he went on to score 61 goals in 122 appearances for TNS.
-During his five years at the club he won five Welsh Premier League titles, three Welsh Cup titles and three Welsh League Cup titles, including two successive trebles in the 2014–15 and 2015–16 seasons.
-He was signed by Blackpool in 2017, and spent time on loan at Wrexham, Port Vale, and FC Halifax Town.
-He signed for Barrow in 2019 and helped the club to win promotion to the Football League as champions of the National League in the 2019–20 season.
-He left Barrow to sign with Stockport County in 2021, and won the National League title for the second time in three seasons in 2021–22.
-He was loaned out to Rochdale for the 2022–23 campaign.
+During his five years at the club, he won five Welsh Premier League titles, three Welsh Cup titles and three Welsh League Cup titles, including two successive trebles in the 2014–15 and 2015–16 seasons.
+He was signed by Blackpool in 2017 and spent time on loan at Wrexham, Port Vale, and FC Halifax Town.
+He signed for Barrow in 2019.
+He helped the club to win promotion to the Football League as champions of the National League in the 2019–20 season.
+He left Barrow to sign with Stockport County in 2021 and won the National League title for the second time in three seasons in 2021–22.
+He was loaned to Rochdale for the 2022–23 campaign.
+He returned to non-League football after signing with Eastleigh in July 2023, where he stayed for two seasons.